michelepatella/mmeletricarservice.it/README.md

   - Stores and serves used car images
   - Organizes folders with deterministic naming
 - **Security**
-  - Enforces Row-Level Security (RLS) to restrict access at row level
+  - Enforces Row-Level Security to restrict access at row level
   - Defines access policies for reading and writing data

 ---